isomerpages/moe-stgabrielspri/_academic-learning/English Language.md

 play an active role in their classrooms to share the joy of reading.
 This is achieved through their termly book talks to their peers, which include book recommendations as well as short excerpts of the books being read aloud.
-P4 to P6 LMM EL Monitors also promote interesting news articles in the Little Red Dot publications by giving presentations to the school on a weekly basis.</p>
+P4 to P6 EL Monitors also promote interesting news articles in the Little Red Dot publications by giving presentations to their classmates on a termly basis.</p>
+<p></p>
 <table style="minWidth: 50px">
 <colgroup>
 <col>